Overview

 non-discretionary basis, meaning that an advisory client must decide on a case-by-case basis

-whether to accept or reject our recommendations regarding making an investment in a private
+whether to accept or reject our recommendations regarding making an investment in the private

 fund.
 We manage the private funds on a fully discretionary basis.
 Investors in the private funds